NeuralDev-io/arclytics_simcct/README.md

 ARCLYTICS CLI SCRIPT

-The Arclytics CLI script for running docker and docker-compose commands on the Arclytics Sim Docker orchestration.
+The Arclytics CLI script for running `docker` and `docker-compose` commands on the Arclytics Sim Docker orchestration.

 Usage:
-arclytics.sh build [SERVICE ARGS...] arclytics.sh up [options] [SERVICE ARGS...] arclytics.sh logs [SERVICE] arclytics.sh test [options] [TEST TYPE] arclytics.sh seed arclytics.sh flush arclytics.sh down
+arclytics.sh build [SERVICE ARGS...] arclytics.sh up [options] [SERVICE ARGS...] arclytics.sh up --scale [SERVICE=NUM]
+arclytics.sh logs [SERVICE]
+arclytics.sh test [options] [TEST TYPE] arclytics.sh down [options] arclytics.sh scale [SERVICE=NUM...]
-arclytics.sh prune
+arclytics.sh [COMMAND]

 Options:
   -b, --build           Build the Docker containers before running.
   -d, --detach          Run Docker Engine logs in a detached shell mode.
   -s, --seed_db         Seed the MongoDB database with test data.
+  -f, --file            Set the path of the docker-compose YAML file to use.
   -h, --help            Get the Usage information for this script.

+  Up Options:
+  --scale SERVICE=NUM   Scale the a single container when running the cluster.
+  -S, --swagger         Run the Swagger container with the cluster.
+  -J, --jupyter         Run the Jupyter container with the cluster.

   Test Options:
   -b, --build           Build the Docker containers before running tests.
   -t, --tty             Attach a pseudo-TTY to the tests.
   -c, --coverage        Run the unit tests with coverage.

+  Down Options:
+  -D, --docker          Stop the containers using the Docker PS stat.

 Commands:
   build       Build the Docker images from docker-compose.yml only (passing services